Computer Science vs. Information Technology

 In many industries, computer science combines theoretical principles with hands-on lab work.
 For instance, a computer scientist looks for real-world applications for artificial intelligence (AI) and advanced computational systems.

-As a rapidly evolving field, computer science is constantly on the cutting edge of technology.
+As a rapidly evolving field, computer science is constantly on the cutting edge of computer systems and technology.
 Breakthroughs in machine learning and quantum computing will continue to shape the discipline for years to come.

 Computer Science Education